Melissamij/nomade-dreamer-blog/_drafts/5-ways-to-be-a-sustainable-traveler.md

 ---
 layout: post
-title: 5 Ways to Be a Sustainable Traveler
+title: 15 Ways to Be a Sustainable Traveler
-description: 'I moved to Denmark in 2018, I am sharing with you my must see spot & do. '
+description: 'Tips to be a Sustainable Traveler.  '
 author: Mélissa
 featured: true
 categories:
   - travel
-  - city trip
-  - Europe
+  - sustainable
-featured_image: /uploads/copenhague-1.jpg
+featured_image: /sustainable/4X4-brazil.jpeg
 seo:
-  title: week end in Copenhagen
+  title: 15 ways to be a sustainable traveler
   description: >-
-    Planning a trip in Copenhagen?
-Get all the infos you need to enjoy your week end.
+    You wonder what you can do to travel in a more sustainable way?
+Well here you go, some easy tips to use.
-  social_image: /uploads/copenhague-1.jpg
+  social_image: /sustainable/4X4-brazil.jpeg
   twitter_card:
-  keywords: citytrip, visit copenhagen, week end in copenhagen, travel blog
+  keywords: travel blog, sustainable travel, how to travel sustainably
   hide-from-google: false
 _comments:
   title: Max 70 characters